-Motorola sues Apple, claims iPhone 4S and iCloud infringe on its patentsAlex Wagner - Senior News Editor
+Motorola sues Apple, claims iPhone 4S and iCloud infringe on its patentsAlex Wagner - Editorial Director of News and Content

 Most of the Apple-related legal news that's come up lately has involved Samsung, including a couple of new lawsuits and a decision by a Dutch court that the Galaxy Tab 10.1 doesn't infringe on an Apple design right.
 Today we've got another legal combatant entering the fray, though, as it's been revealed that Motorola has brought a new lawsuit against Apple in Florida.
 In it, Motorola targets both the iPhone 4S and iCloud for alleged patent infringement.
 There are six patents involved in the suit, all six of which Moto claims are violated by the iPhone 4S, while all except two of them ('987 and '737) are also said to be infringed upon by iCloud.
 The full list of Motorola patents, courtesy of FOSS Patents, is:

 - U.S. Patent No. 5,710,987 on a "receiver having concealed external antenna"

 - U.S. Patent No. 5,754,119 on a "multiple pager status synchronization system and method"; Motorola is asserting the European equivalent of this patent against Apple in Mannheim, with a decision (that will likely be favorable for Motorola) scheduled for Friday of next week (February 3, 2012)

 - U.S. Patent No. 5,958,006 on a "method and apparatus for communicating summarized data"